Soft Tournament Equilibrium: The Soft Tournament Equilibrium (STE) Framework

 \subsubsection{Algorithmic Refinements for Scalability}

-For very large-scale applications ($n > 1,000$), several algorithmic refinements can be employed:
+For very large-scale applications ($n>1{,}000$), several algorithmic refinements can be employed:

-\begin{itemize}[leftmargin=*] \item \textbf{Power Iteration for Reachability:} Instead of explicitly summing the matrix powers, the soft reachability can be approximated using a small number of power iterations, similar to PageRank.
-This is particularly effective if we are only interested in the dominant structure of the graph.

-\item \textbf{Sparse Matrix Kernels:} If the probabilistic tournament $P$ is sparse (i.e., most win probabilities are close to 0 or 1), the soft adjacency matrix $D_\tau$ will also be sparse for small $\tau$.
-Using sparse matrix libraries (e.g., `torch.sparse`) can lead to dramatic speedups in the computation of $R_\tau$.
+\begin{itemize}[leftmargin=*] \item \textbf{Truncated soft-closure iterations:} Instead of computing all path lengths up to $n-1$ for every exploratory run, one can use a small $K$ and increase it only for sensitivity checks or final reporting.

+\item \textbf{Sparse or pruned kernels:} Sparse kernels are useful when the implementation explicitly prunes low-confidence or low-weight edges.
+They are not automatically valid when missing data are encoded as $P_{ab}=0.5$, because such entries correspond to dense uncertain edges rather than absent edges.

-\item \textbf{GNN-Style Message Passing:} The computation of reachability can be framed as a message-passing algorithm on the tournament graph.
-Each agent can be represented as a node with a state vector, and the matrix multiplication $D_\tau^k$ corresponds to one round of message passing.
-This perspective allows for the use of graph neural network (GNN) frameworks and optimizations, such as neighborhood sampling for very large graphs \citep{Hamilton2017}.
+\item \textbf{GNN-style message passing:} The max-min reachability closure can be framed as message passing on a directed graph.
+This perspective allows the use of graph neural network (GNN) frameworks and optimizations, such as neighborhood sampling for very large graphs \citep{hamilton2017representation}.

-\item \textbf{Truncated Neumann Series:} The sum $\sum_{k=1}^K D_\tau^k$ is a truncated Neumann series.
-For a matrix with spectral radius less than 1, this series converges to $(I - D_\tau)^{-1} - I$.
-While $D_\tau$ does not satisfy this property in general, this connection suggests that iterative methods for matrix inversion could be adapted to approximate $R_\tau$.

-\item \textbf{Stochastic Path Sampling:} For very large graphs where even sparse matrix multiplication is too expensive, we can approximate the soft reachability $R_\tau(a,b)$ using Monte Carlo sampling.
-For each starting node $a$, we can simulate a large number of $K$-step random walks.
-The probability of transitioning from a node $c$ to a node $d$ is proportional to the soft edge weight $D_\tau(c,d)$.
-The soft reachability $R_\tau(a,b)$ can then be estimated by the (appropriately weighted) fraction of walks starting at $a$ that visit $b$.
-This approach reduces the complexity from being dependent on the full graph size to being linear in the number of sampled paths, making it highly scalable and friendly to batched GPU computation. \end{itemize}

-These refinements make STE a practical and scalable framework for a wide range of real-world problems.
-In our implementation, we will leverage sparse matrix representations and operations available in PyTorch.
-When the underlying comparison graph is sparse (i.e., many pairs have no recorded interactions), the probabilistic tournament matrix $P$ will have many entries equal to 0.5, and the soft adjacency matrix $D_\tau$ will have many entries close to 0.5.
-By using sparse data structures and dedicated CUDA kernels for sparse matrix multiplication, we can significantly reduce the computational cost from $O(Kn^3)$ to be closer to linear in the number of non-zero edges, aligning the theoretical complexity with the practical implementation.